Proudly Fighting

 GET A FREE CONSULTATION

-Charleston Sexual Harassment Lawyer
+Charleston Sexual Harassment Attorney

-When you’ve experienced questionable treatment at work, you may not be sure where to turn—especially if the conduct was sexual in nature.
-Whether you’re worried about what your co-workers will think if you file a complaint or you’re worried about the status of your position once you’ve reported the harasser, it’s important to have Charleston sexual harassment lawyer by your side.
+Whether you’re worried about what your co-workers will think if you file a complaint or you’re worried about the status of your position once you’ve reported the harasser, it’s important to have a Charleston sexual harassment lawyer by your side.

 DiPiero Simmons McGinley & Bastress, PLLC is dedicated to helping victims of workplace discrimination—no matter what they’ve been through.
 We recognize the sensitive nature of sexual harassment claims, which is why we’ll handle your situation with the utmost respect.
-You’ll have access to the resources you need to hold the harasser accountable for their actions while knowing that your lawyer will help you every step of the way.

 Sexual Harassment in the Workplace

 Sexual harassment is a kind of discrimination in the workplace that violates state and federal anti-discrimination laws.
-A variety of behaviors may constitute sexual harassment and both men and women can be targets.
-Perpetrators can be supervisors, co-workers, or non-employees of the same or opposite sex.
+A variety of behaviors may constitute sexual harassment, and both men and women can be targets.

 For an incident to be considered sexual harassment, the following elements must be present: